Visiting Phu Quoc Island in Vietnam as a couple or family is simple, straightfoward and safe. Find out what we did and where we stayed.

 Phu Quoc Island was a lovely surprise.
 While we have been to Vietnam several times, we had never made it to Phu Quoc.
-We were excited, although a bit nervous as our last ‘hotel’ (more about that experience in a later post) had advised us it was a good time to be heading to Phu Quoc as there was a week-long dance party about to kick off – with thousands of people.
-I suspect our wee group of seven – with a 10 and 15 year old – were probably not the target market for said party.
+We were excited, although a bit nervous as our last hotel had advised us it was a good time to be heading to Phu Quoc as there was a week-long dance party about to kick off – with thousands of people.
+I suspect our wee group of seven – with a 10 and 15-year-old – were probably not the target market for said party.
 We were hoping for a quiet time relaxing – and we were not disappointed at all.
 And there was no sign of the dance party either.

-After two weeks in Cambodia we made the trek across the border on New Years Eve.
+After two weeks in Cambodia, we made the trek across the border to Vietnam on New Years Eve.
 We booked a bus from Kep right through to the ferry at Ha Tien.
-When I say bus, what actually turned up was a mini van.
+When I say bus, what actually turned up was a minivan.
 We were happy with the van – until we realised that our party of seven were not the last ones to be collected.
 Once we added several more bodies – and packs into the mix it was a snug journey to the border.

 The border crossing itself was fairly straightforward.
 Passports get checked as you leave Cambodia.
 You fill in forms to enter Vietnam, pay a small fee, and hop in the van on the other side.
 Except this van appeared smaller, so we were really jammed in this time.
 All part of the adventure – and for $10 – well, you can’t really complain.